jsoni2/CS4220/Week03/homework.md

 ##### Extra Credit.
 Write a function that is able to call each of the functions in Q1-Q3 and print the answers in order.
 Hint: You will need to use promises or callbacks in all the previous homework functions in order to achieve this.
 (15 pts)

-*Do not use setTimeout as a solution.
-NO credit for setTimeout here.
+*Do not use setTimeout() or setInterval() as a solution.
+NO credit for setTimeout or setInterval.